newhuo-tech/trade-docs/source/index.html.md

     }
 }
 ```
-But the incremental message from 150 levels MBP feed contains not only that side update and also a blank object for another side.
+But the incremental message from 150-levels/400-level MBP feed contains not only that side update and also a blank object for another side.

 ```json
 {